C4fesit0/C4fesit0/README.md

 # Hello
 ### My name is Alan
-I am Systems Engineer student at UTN.
-I am also a Computer Technician.
-And i am currently learning new technologies.
+I am a Computer Technician and backend developer.I am currently learning new technologies.
-Some of them are
+Some of them are:

  - Go
  - React